Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ### Features in grid

-On my research to visualize feature maps of CNN layers I often came to find tutorials and implemenations that offer insight on how to approach visualization but not following through to really see and understand what the images are showing.
+In my research to visualize feature maps of CNN layers I often came to find tutorials and implementations that offer insight on how to approach visualization but not following through to really see and understand what the images are showing.

 Multiple times you can things like those: